OPTC-Agenda/OPTC-Agenda.github.io/README.md

 Functions implemented:
 - A modal description for every event
 - Calendar loaded dinamically from the json file
+- Settings: they have a checkbox to choice the events to see (coliseum, fortnight, raid)

 Functions to implement:
-- Set a checkbox to choice the events to see (coliseum, fortnight, raid)

-Other things to do:
-- Add books and drops to fortnight json
-- Create books json
-- Create drop json
+- Show special lvl up